Tulba/AscEmu_CATA/README.md

 You can help us by contributing.
 It is completely open source and can be used by everyone.

+##No support!
+Use one of our stable projects!

 ## Contributing
 Feel free to contribute any corrections but please make shure it is useful.